Ward 3 Alderman Terri Violet

 'WARD THREE UPDATE' INTERVIEW WITH ALDERMAN VIOLET (VIDEO)

 Terri Violet lives in the Applewood subdivision and has been a resident for 30 years.
 Alderman Violet is the first female veteran on the St. Peters Board of Aldermen.
 At the completion of her 6 years in military service she received an honorable discharge from The United States Navy.
 She studied at St. Charles Community College and is concentrating on Political Science.
 She and her husband, Jeff, have two children and six grandchildren.

 Terri attends Calvary Church and is an active member on the worship team.
 She served as a volunteer with the American Red Cross in leadership roles as a Marketing and Communication Liaison and National Disaster Response Supervisor.
 Terri is a Team Manager for the annual Mike Bush Fantasy Baseball Camp for hearing impaired children in which the City of St. Peters is a sponsor (photo below).
 She is also a member of American Legion Post 313.

 Alderman Violet has been a Neighborhood Watch Captain in St. Peters since 2008.
 She previously served on the St. Peters Veterans Memorial Commission as Chaplain and as an alternate Commissioner on the Planning and Zoning Commission.
 She was appointed as Alderman for Ward 3 in September of 2012.
-Alderman Violet currently serves as the Aldermanic Representative to the Parks, Recreation & Arts Advisory Board.
+Alderman Violet currently serves as an Aldermanic Representative to the Parks, Recreation & Arts Advisory Board (Cultural Arts Focus Committee).

 BACK TO THE TOP